 V. Problem Solving

-5. Productive Habits of
+5. Productive Habits of the Mind:

 II.
 Critical thinking